em0n-1337/Linux-Ricing/README.md

 Type=XSession
 ```

-I have also added an external file to dwm folder which is autostart.sh.
+I have also added an external file to the dwm folder which is autostart.sh.
 This basically sets the wallpaper, if you want it to work then replace the wallpaper file with yours one
 ```javascript
 feh --bg-fill /home/your-username/path/to/your/wallpaper/file
 ```